PacktPublishing/Deploy-MEAN-Stack-App-on-Azure-Cloud-with-CICD-Pipeline/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781803247625">https://packt.link/free-ebook/9781803247625 </a> </p>